hujhax/austin-improv-wiki/The 45-Hour Improv Marathon.md

 **The 45-Hour Improv Marathon** will be the sixth annual [[Hideout Improv Marathon]].

 ## Summary
-It will be performed in June 2013.
+It will be performed on June 20th to June 22nd 2014.

 ## Core Players
 TBA